bluewaysw/geos/c65/README.md

 we have `STZ` works this way :) Also, it defines macros for some simple opcodes, like `MAP`, etc.

+**Breaking news**: You can mostly forget this, as it seems, new CA65 version supports 4510 :-)

 ## Loader

 `c65/loader.s` and `c65/loader.cfg` are the source and LD65 linker configuration